alperenozdnc/ezcli/docs/EXAMPLE.md

 after initializing your cli instance, you can set how ezcli will behave.

-`EZCLI_ALLOW_NONOPT`, if set to true, will allow for the 'non-option options' i was talking about earlier in features. else, ezcli will throw an error for these nonopts.
+`CLI_ALLOW_NONOPT`, if set to true, will allow for the 'non-option options' i was talking about earlier in features. else, ezcli will throw an error for these nonopts.

-`EZCLI_MODE_LAIDBACK`, if set to true, will enable 'laidback' mode, which doesn't terminate when parsing errors are found. you can also read about that in features.
+`CLI_MODE_LAIDBACK`, if set to true, will enable 'laidback' mode, which doesn't terminate when parsing errors are found. you can also read about that in features.